hertze/FinishingTouches/README.md

 # FINISHING TOUCHES -- an action workflow script for Photoshop

-This script executes Photoshop actions from keywords present in an image file.
+This script executes Photoshop actions from keywords embedded in an image file.
+In a way, the script "expands" a keyword into a Photoshop action, taking the aspect ratio of the image into consideration.
+If you want it to, the script will also resize your image to a target size.

 ## How to install